mladenovskistefan111/BookshopDeployment-Infrastructure/README.md

   - Deploys frontend and backend pods.
   - Creates LoadBalancer services and provides a DNS link to access the application.

+### **Automated Code Deployment**

+- This infrastructure integrates with the [**AppDeploymentProject-Code**](https://github.com/mladenovskistefan111/AppDeploymentProject-Code) repository, which contains the frontend (Angular) and backend (Spring Boot) code.
+- When code changes are pushed to the [**AppDeploymentProject-Code**](https://github.com/mladenovskistefan111/AppDeploymentProject-Code) repository, a CI/CD pipeline is triggered to build both the frontend and backend into Docker images and push them to **DockerHub**.
+- After the build is complete, another pipeline is triggered to perform a **rolling update** on the Kubernetes deployment, where new pods are created from the updated images, and old pods are safely terminated.

 ## **Key Features**

 - **Fully automated** infrastructure deployment using **Terraform** and **GitHub Actions**.